google/ads-api-report-fetcher/gcp/README.md

 ### Functions Parameters
 > Normally your functions are called by Cloud Workflow and you don't need to bother about their parameters' format.

+> Note that actual functions names are chosen on deployment.
+Here they are mentioned under default ones.

 #### gaarf
 Body:
 * `script` - an object with two fields `query` and `name`, where `query` contains an Ads query text (as alternative to providing it via the `script_path` query argument) and `name` is a name (normally base file name would use) used for target table with data retuned by the script